gcruzsolano/prep/README.md

 >  This textbook goes with your personal, private workbook.
 >  To work on this course ask your instructor for an invite or find it
 >  in your course chat room.
-Accepting the invite will create your personal
+Accepting the invite will create your
->  workbook for you.
+>  workbook.
 >
->  If you catch spelling issues or other errors please submit an issue
+>  If you catch spelling issues or other errors please create an issue
 >  on this textbook to have it corrected.
 For questions about the
 >  assignments and work you are doing you can open issues on your
->  personal workbook.
+>  workbook instead.
 >
 >  Teachers are encouraged to read the
 >  [Teachers' Welcome](teachers/README.md)